fossil-lib/fscl-xtest-c/readme.md

 The targeted audience we are building for is *Windows 10*, *MacOSX*, *ChromeOS* and *Linux* users.
-This project uses [Meson](https://mesonbuild.com/) `1.0.0` and newer, uses `c2x` standards for initial implementation of the package.
-The objective by far is usability, security, transparency, and lightweight, packages for any if not most of your application development needs.
+This project uses [Meson](https://mesonbuild.com/) `1.0.0` and newer, uses `c2x` standards for the initial implementation of the package.
+The objective by far is usability, security, transparency, and lightweight, packages for all your application development needs.

 ## Setup, Compile and Install